55 |Part 2 of —–21 Muromachi Period Sword (室町時代刀)

 Arashiage (荒仕上げ)

-This process is rough finishing.
+This process is a rough finish.

 Tsuchitori (土取)